Vietnam.vn - Nền tảng quảng bá Việt Nam

 She said: When the doctor explained that the reason her legs hurt and she couldn't walk was due to the effects of nitrous oxide, which blocks oxygen from traveling throughout the body and to the brain, and destroys vitamin B12, she was shocked because she didn't think that inhaling a balloon could cause such serious damage.

-She received a warning at 21, when she was hospitalised and used a wheelchair and crutches for several months.
+She received a warning at 21, when she was hospitalized and used a wheelchair and crutches for several months.
 But as she began to recover, she abused again, inhaling from "morning to night" to clear her mind.

 "At this time I started abusing it, using about 600 boxes in a week.
-I inhaled from the moment I woke up until I went to bed, not even eating, just inhaling box after box," she shared.
+I inhaled from the moment I woke up until I went to bed, without even eating, just inhaling box after box," she shared.

 Cô gái cảnh báo: Nghiện khí cười khiến mình phải ngồi xe lăn ở tuổi 26 - Ảnh 2.